MicrosoftDocs/customer-voice/fp-docs/plan-survey.md

 ---
-title: "Plan a survey with Microsoft Forms Pro | MicrosoftDocs"
+title: "Plan a survey | MicrosoftDocs"
 description: "Instructions for planning a survey with Microsoft Forms Pro"
 keywords: ""
 author: sbmjais